 However, that’s also its strength.

 In simple and direct terms, without fluff and space fillers, it shares good wisdom, highly actionable tips, and advice that (mostly) works.

 I got this book following the recommendation from a customer’s feedback -thank you KB!-.

-KB recommended me that I expand Social Power to include more advice for women, and she suggested a few titles.
+KB recommended me that I expand Power University to include more advice for women, and she suggested a few titles.
 Albeit this book wasn’t one of her recommendations, she pushed me into the rabbit’s hole.